Migration Period art: Polychrome style

-During the 2nd century the Goths of southern Russia discovered a newfound taste for gold figurines and objects inlaid with precious stones.
-This style was borrowed from Scythians and the Sarmatians, had some Greco-Roman influences, and was also popular with the Huns.
+During the 2nd century CE the Goths in the area of present-day Ukraine discovered a newfound taste for gold figurines and objects inlaid with precious stones.
+This style, borrowed from Scythians and Sarmatians, had some Greco-Roman influences, and was also popular with the Huns.
 Perhaps the most famous examples are found in the fourth-century Pietroasele treasure (Romania), which includes a great gold eagle brooch (picture).
-The eagle motif derives from East Asia and results from the participation of the forebears of the Goths in the Hunnic Empire, as in the fourth-century Gothic polychrome eagle-head belt buckle (picture) from South Russia.
+The eagle motif derives from East Asia and results from the participation of the forebears of the Goths in the Hunnic Empire, as in the fourth-century Gothic polychrome eagle-head belt-buckle (picture) from Ukraine.